mali153048/Todo/README.md

+# Note
+The application fulfills all the listed requirements in the document.
+Besides that i have also added an additional feature that is Userr Login & Register so each user can view their own Todo's and Tasks

 # Tech Stack
 => .NET 6 (MVC pattern with .NET 6 class libraries)
 => Razor Pages (JQuery, HTML, Bootstrap 5)